brianrentsch/bias-reporter/README.md

 * In your terminal, do `bundle install` to install dependencies
 * Do `rails db:create` to create the database
 * Do `rails db:migrate` to migrate the database
-* Finally, do `rails server` to run the application on local host
+* Finally, do `rails server` to run the application

+The app will be live at http://<your_server_name>:3000/, where <your_server_name> is the name of your virtual machine, or is simply "localhost" if you're running the app natively.

 It is expected that you will be running this app on a Linux machine with Ruby version 2.5.1 and Rails version 5.2.2 already installed and setup.
 Additionally, it is expected that this app will be ran on a machine that has already installed and configured postgreSQL version 9.2.24.